gbmhunter/AltiumScriptCentral/README.rst

 File: :code:`src/Stats/Stats.vbs`

 PCB statistics can be displayed by clicking the "Display PCB Stats" button from the main script window.
-This displays useful PCB information such as: number of vias, num. pads with plated holes, num. pads with unplated holes, total num. holes, smallest and largest hole sizes, number of different hole sizes, smallest annular ring, minimum track width, number of copper layers, board width, board height, and board area.
+This displays useful PCB information such as: number of vias (normal, blind, buried and total), num. pads with plated holes, num. pads with unplated holes, total num. holes, smallest and largest hole sizes, number of different hole sizes, smallest annular ring, minimum track width, number of copper layers, board width, board height, and board area.

 .. image:: https://cloud.githubusercontent.com/assets/2396869/5850288/6e920948-a257-11e4-856d-1e342a88229e.png
 	:height: 500px